GAMS-dev/transfer-r/README.md

     and should be modified only by modifying the `configure.ac` and running `autoconfig configure.ac`.

 *  For Windows users: If you are trying to install from source on Windows, the `configure`script will not be executed.
 Instead, a warning will be displayed.
 Since there is only one dependency i.e., zlib, if the installation fails and throws errors with the functions functions `compress` and `uncompress`, it is suggested that `zlib` should be inspected first.

-# How to build #

-## Setup ##

-To build the package from a clone of this repository, first run the `setup` script.
-This script moves necessary source files from the GDX submodule to the src directory of this package.

-## Build ##

-A quick and easy way to build `gamstransfer` source package is by running ```R CMD build gamstransfer```.This will generate the package source file.
-To build a binary package, run `R CMD INSTALL` with an option `--build`.
-This command builds a binary package along with installation.
-Please refer to "how to install" section for more details on installation.